ooni/spec/ooni-partnerships/ooni-partnership-program.md

 * directly support partner organizations in terms of using ooniprobe and reporting on the results

-We aim to study network measurements with input from partners not only in terms of *which URLs* would be interesting to test for censorship within their country's context, but also in terms of *when* would be an interesting period for such testing (for example, during demonstrations or leading up to the inauguration of their Prime Minister).
+Input from partners is essential in terms of understanding:

+* the local network landscape and how ISPs are structured

+* which URLs and apps would be interesting to test for censorship

+* the governmental landscape and how to publicize results effectively

 ## What does the OONI Partnership Program entail?